PhilipJADunn/ecs-rds-api-gw/README.md

 I opted to build this module myself, I noted a lot of existing modules had networking resources, such as a VPC and subnets so thought best to do this myself, I decided to deploy into a public subnet and fronted requests with an ALB.
 The reasoning was additionally configuration being required in private subnets via VPC Endpoints.
 For public subnets I assigned a public IP to tasks otherwise we get failures to ECR.

-For the code here I dig some digging into the AWS SDK for SNS.
+For the code here I dig some digging into the AWS SDK for SNS - https://docs.aws.amazon.com/code-library/latest/ug/python_3_sns_code_examples.html

 I've also called in an ASG module that will scale on CPU.